Skip to Content

 Lamb Shoulder Chop

-Juicy, tender, and delicious lamb is ideal when craving something out of the ordinary.
-Our pan-seared lamb shoulder chop recipe is versatile and pairs well with almost any cuisine.
-I enjoy the chops with fresh mint chutney and a crispy, bright salad
+This juicy and tender pan-seared lamb shoulder chop recipe is versatile and pairs well with almost any cuisine.
+Serve the should chops with a fresh mint chutney, spicy skhug, or a drizzle of blackberry vinaigrette.
+And you can’t go wrong with a bright salad and roasted potatoes.

 Ingredients You’ll Need

-• Lamb Shoulder Chops: Fresh is best, and select cuts that are redder in color with a good amount of marbling.
+• Lamb Shoulder Chops: Select fresh cuts of lamb shoulder chops for this recipe.
+They should appear reddish in color with a good amount of marbling.

-• Spices: Season the chops with kosher salt and coarsely ground black pepper before cooking them.
+• Spices: Coat the lamb in kosher salt and coarse black pepper.

-• Olive Oil: Use olive oil to prevent the lamb chops from sticking to the pan.
-The oil creates a beautiful crust.
+• Olive Oil: Rub the lamb with extra-virgin olive oil to prevent them from sticking to the pan.
+Plus, the oil creates a beautiful golden brown crust.

-• Garlic: I suggest using two garlic cloves, but measure with your heart.
+• Garlic: I recommend using two fresh garlic cloves, but measure with your heart.
 However, keep in mind that garlic can easily burn and become bitter during the searing process, which is why I go light on it for this recipe.

 • Rosemary: Fresh rosemary enhances the natural flavor of the lamb.